 Ok, before getting into the details, I want to look at the overall results since that’s most of what people focused on.
 After 12 months on the diet, the respective weight losses were

 - Ornish: 2.2 kg (4.8 lbs)

 So yes, the Atkins group did get better results, 2.5 kg or more weight loss than the other diets over the span of a year.
 And, according to the self-reported food intakes (an issue that I’ll discuss momentarily), they did it eating the same number of calories as the other groups with both groups reporting a reduction in food intake over the length of the study.
-AHA, more weight loss on the same calories, there’s your metabolic advantage….
+Aha, the pundits say, the women got more weight loss on the same calories with the Atkins diet, there’s your metabolic advantage….

 Yes, fine, the study points out that even small weight losses can improve health but what dieter would be happy with that?
 Not many.
 More like 10 lbs weight loss in 2 months.
 I didn’t pick that value out of a hat.

 The paper shows changes in body weight at each of the 2, 6 and 12 month time spans.
 And Table 3 in the paper, which I show below shows how each diet affected weight.
-It tells the entire tale so far as I’m concerned.
+And when you see the pattern, it tells the entire tale of what really happened.